-Section and Topic Item # Checklist Item 13a Describe the processes used to decide which studies were eligible for each synthesis (e.g., tabulating the study intervention characteristics and comparing against the planned groups for each synthesis (item #5)).
+Section and Topic ltem # Checklist item 13a Describe the processes used to decide which studies were eligible for each synthesis (e.g., tabulating the study 150 intervention characteristics and comparing against the planned groups for each synthesis (item #5)).
 13b Describe any methods required to prepare the data for presentation or synthesis, such as handling of missing summary statistics, or data conversions.
 13c Describe any methods used to tabulate or visually display results of individual studies and syntheses.
 Synthesis Methods 13d Describe any methods used to synthesize results and provide a rationale for the choice(s).
 If meta-analysis was performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
 13e Describe any methods used to explore possible causes of heterogeneity among study results (e.g., subgroup analysis, meta-regression).
 13f Describe any sensitivity analyses conducted to assess robustness of the synthesized results.
-Reporting Bias Assessment 14 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases).
+Reporting Bias 14 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting Assessment 14 biases).
 Certainty Assessment 15 Describe any methods used to assess certainty (or confidence) in the body of evidence for an outcome.
-RESULTS • Study Salaction 16a Describe the results of the search and selection process, from the number of records identified in the search to the number of studies included in the review, ideally using a flow diagram.
+RESULTS Chudu Coloction 16a Describe the results of the search and selection process, from the number of records identified in the search to the number of studies included in the review, ideally using a flow diagram.
 Study Selection 16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
-Study Characteristics 17 Cite ea Cite each included study and present its characteristics.
-Risk of Bias in Studies 18 Present assessments of risk of bias for each included study.
+Study Characteristics 17 Cite each included study and present its characteristics.
+Cite each included study and present its characteristics.
+Risk of Bias in Studies 18 Presen Present assessments of risk of bias for each included study.
 Results of Individual Studies 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g., confidence/credible interval), ideally using structured tables or plots.
 20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
 Results of Syntheses 20b Present results of all statistical syntheses conducted.
 If meta-analysis was done, present for each the summary estimate and its precision (e.g., confidence/credible interval) and measures of statistical heterogeneity.
 If comparing groups, describe the direction of the effect.
 20c Present results of all investigations of possible causes of heterogeneity among study results.
 20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
-Reporting Biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
-Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of evidence for Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
+Reporting Biases 21 Present assessments of risk of bias due to missing results (arising from reporting Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
+Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.